2024 Oxford Global Summit for Young Leaders (Shanghai)

 Law

-"This course on the Introduction to Public International Law/International Environmental Law provides an overview of the principles and concepts of international law, including the sources of international law, the role of international institutions, and the resolution of international disputes.
-The course places special focus on the critical issues of environmental protection and explores the development of international law in relation to this topic.
-Students will examine the legal framework for protecting the environment at the international level, as well as specific environmental challenges, such as climate change, biodiversity loss, and the protection of the oceans.
-The course also covers the legal mechanisms available for addressing these issues.
-This course aligns with the United Nations Sustainable Development Goals (SDGs), such as SDG 13: Climate Action and SDG 14: Life Below Water.
-By studying international environmental law and the legal mechanisms available for addressing environmental challenges, students will be equipped with the knowledge and skills necessary to contribute to the achievement of these goals.
-Through critical analysis of case studies and practical examples, students will also develop a deeper understanding of the intersection of international law and sustainable development.
-Throughout the course, students engage with case studies and practical examples to understand the application of international environmental law in real-world contexts."
+This course provides an overview of the principles and concepts of international law, placing special focus on the critical issues surrounding the environment in the 21st century.
+Students will examine the legal framework at the international level, as well as specific environmental challenges, such as climate change, biodiversity loss, and the protection of the oceans.
+By studying environmental law and the legal mechanisms available for addressing environmental challenges, students will be equipped with the knowledge and skills necessary to contribute to the achievement of these goals.
+Throughout the course, students engage with case studies and practical examples to understand the application of environmental law in real-world contexts.

 Previous Stream Leaders